Refinance Appraisal Vs. Purchase Appraisal

 What Is A Home Appraisal?

-Appraisals are important to lenders because they let them know that they aren’t loaning you more money than your home is worth.
+A home appraisal is a professional opinion of how much your home is worth.
+Appraisals are important in the home buying process because they give you comfort in knowing that you aren’t overpaying for real estate.
+Appraisals also let lenders know they aren’t loaning you more money than your home is worth.
 This prevents the lender from having to shoulder a major financial loss if you default on your loan.

 Refinance Home Appraisal

 The refinance appraisal process is almost identical to the process you went through when you bought your home.
 Let’s take a closer look at what to expect before you apply for a

 What To Expect With A Refinance Appraisal

 Refinance appraisals have one major difference that sets them apart from purchase appraisals.
 Because you own your home, you can attend the appraisal.

 This is a major benefit to your home equity calculation.
 This way, you can guide your appraiser’s attention to any upgrades or renovations you’ve made since you moved in.
 This can lead to a higher home value and more equity in your pocket.

 Home appraisals are a requirement for most refinances.
 However, there are a few special refinancing programs that can help you refinance without an appraisal: